Mertens' theorems: Changes in sign

-Mertens' second theorem and the prime number theorem
+Relation to the prime number theorem

 Regarding this asymptotic formula Mertens refers in his paper to "two curious formula of Legendre", the first one being Mertens' second theorem's prototype (and the second one being Mertens' third theorem's prototype: see the very first lines of the paper).
 He recalls that it is contained in Legendre's third edition of his "Théorie des nombres" (1830; it is in fact already mentioned in the second edition, 1808), and also that a more elaborate version was proved by Chebyshev in 1851.
 Note that, already in 1737, Euler knew the asymptotic behaviour of this sum.

 Mertens diplomatically describes his proof as more precise and rigorous.
 In reality none of the previous proofs are acceptable by modern standards: Euler's computations involve the infinity (and the hyperbolic logarithm of infinity, and the logarithm of the logarithm of infinity!); Legendre's argument is heuristic; and Chebyshev's proof, although perfectly sound, makes use of the Legendre-Gauss conjecture, which was not proved until 1896 and became better known as the prime number theorem.

 Mertens' proof does not appeal to any unproved hypothesis (in 1874), and only to elementary real analysis.
 It comes 22 years before the first proof of the prime number theorem which, by contrast, relies on a careful analysis of the behavior of the Riemann zeta function as a function of a complex variable.